Kingdom Come: Deliverance: Gameplay

 Kingdom Come: Deliverance also features a needs system which requires the player to sleep and eat in order to stay healthy.
 Equipment and clothing also degrade and require repair.
 Foodstuffs and other perishable items will spoil over time.
 The game uses skill/stat-based mini-games for many of these tasks, including weapon and armor repair, as well as for gathering new items by picking locks or pockets, distilling alcohol, or creating medicines.
 The game uses long- and short-ranged weapons in combat which is based on a physics system using inverse kinematics to determine the reactions of both combatants based on the speed and weight of a blow.
 This system aims to add greater variety and realism to the combat, coupled with a variety of basic combat moves and combination moves, some of which can be unlocked by skill points.
 Different weapons have different characteristics, making them useful for different purposes.
-For example, a sword is a quick weapon for striking and parrying, but is not very effective against heavy armor.
+For example, a sword is a quick weapon for striking and parrying, but it is not very effective against heavy armor.

 Quests are intended to be nonlinear, with multiple ways to complete objectives to allow multiple character types to be viable.
 The storyline features some large-scale events such as castle sieges and large battles.
 Every non-player character (NPC) has a daily routine, and every routine can be affected by the player.
 Characters are able to react to all player actions and adjust their routines to them.
 NPCs will report crimes to authorities, who will punish the player accordingly, either with a fine or time in jail.
-Crime will affect economics and people will get suspicious or aggressive after unresolved crimes.
+Crime will affect economics, and people will get suspicious or aggressive after unresolved crimes.

 Synopsis

 Setting

 Kingdom Come: Deliverance takes place in the early 15th century in the Kingdom of Bohemia, then part of the Lands of the Bohemian Crown and of the Holy Roman Empire, in what is now the Czech Republic.
 The accessible area of the game is located in the region between Sázava (Sasau) and Rattay.
 Other real-world settlements and towns in the game include Ledečko, Mrchojedy, Přibyslavice, Samopše, Sázava Monastery, Stříbrná Skalice, Talmberk, Úžice, and Vraník.

 Before the events of the game, the Kingdom of Bohemia was ruled by Charles IV, who was also Holy Roman Emperor, and it experienced a golden age under his reign.
 Upon Charles' death in 1378, his eldest son, Wenceslaus IV, would inherit his father's throne.
 Wenceslaus would prove himself an idle and frivolous ruler, and a nuisance to the Bohemian nobility.
-After Wenceslaus failed to appear at his own coronation, the nobles turned to his half-brother Sigismund, King of Hungary and Croatia, for help.
+After Wenceslaus did not seek a coronation ceremony as emperor, the nobles turned to his half-brother Sigismund, King of Hungary and Croatia, for help.
 Sigismund thus kidnapped Wenceslaus to force his abdication, and took advantage of the ensuing disorder with a brutal campaign to pillage the Bohemian lands and punish Wenceslaus' allies.